Australian National University

-American Journal of Political Science, American Political Science Review, Asian Journal of Political Science, Australian Research Council, British Journal of Political Science, Conflict Management and Peace Science, Defense and Peace Economics, Democracy and Security, Economics of Transition, Electoral Law Journal, Electoral Studies, European Journal of Political Research, International Interactions, International Political Science Review, International Studies Perspectives, International Studies Quarterly, International Studies Review, Journal of Peace Research, Journal of Politics, Nordic Journal of Human Rights, Policy Studies, Politics and Governance, Political Science Quarterly, Research and Politics, Routledge, Social Inclusion, World Politics.
+American Journal of Political Science, American Political Science Review, Asian Journal of Political Science, Australian Research Council, British Journal of Political Science, Civil Wars, Conflict Management and Peace Science, Defense and Peace Economics, Democracy and Security, Economics of Transition, Electoral Law Journal, Electoral Studies, European Journal of Political Research, Government and Opposition, International Interactions, International Political Science Review, International Studies Perspectives, International Studies Quarterly, International Studies Review, Journal of Peace Research, Journal of Politics, Nordic Journal of Human Rights, Policy Studies, Politics and Governance, Political Science Quarterly, Research and Politics, Review of International Studies, Routledge, Social Inclusion, World Politics.

 Myanmar’s 2015 general election.
 Short-term election observer for the Carter Center.
 Deployed to Chin State.